LuisCusihuaman/aninfo-upp-db-2024-1C-101805/README.md

 ## 🌟 Features

 - **Database Setup**: Instructions to set up a MySQL database using Docker.
+- **Database modeling with Gorm**: Define the database schema using Go structs and Gorm tags.
 - **Database Seeding**: Seed the database with initial and related data using Go, Gorm, and Faker.
   ![docs.png](docs.png)